 Italics In text, italics represent labels, placeholders, variables, and arrays.
-In syntax expressions, place- holders are set in italics to indicate they are user- defined.
+In syntax expressions, placeholders are set in italics to indicate they are user-defined.

 Boldface Boldface is used in text for directives, instructions, symbols, and operators, as well as for command-line options.

 CAPITALS In text, capital letters are used to represent instructions, directives, registers, and operators.

-Monospace Monospace type is used to display any sample code or text that appears on your screen, and any text that you must actually type to assemble, link, and run a program.
-Keycaps In text, keycaps indicate a key on your keyboard.
-It is often used when describing a key you must press to perform a particular function; for example, "Press Enter after typing your program name at the prompt."
+Monospace type is used to display any sample code or text that Monospace appears on your screen, and any text that you must actually type to assemble, link, and run a program describing a key you must press to perform a particular function; for example, "Press Enter after typing your program name at the prompt."